-To restore our day-to-day functioning, when we that is possible.
+- To restore our day-to-day functioning, when we that is possible.

 Simplicity: In a crisis, I respond best to simple procedures and instructions.
 Simple things have the best chance of having a positive effect on me.
-It is not that I am ‘simple’ but my abilities to change are impaired in a crisis.
+It is not that I am ‘simple’ but my abilities to respond are impaired in a crisis.
 That said, it is a time when we can find the necessary energy to focus on desired change.

 Brevity: Psychological first aid needs to be available for short periods, from minutes up to one hour in most cases.
 Long group work and intense individual therapy is counter-productive.

 Innovation: Use creativity; there are no specific instructions for any one case or circumstance.

 Pragmatism: Keep it practical; impractical suggestions can foster even more frustration and foster the feeling that things are even more out of control.

 Proximity: keeping effective support services close by can promote a better sense of safety.

 Immediacy: Crises demand rapid interaction so acting quickly is needed.
 Even so, too much haste can generate too little speed and undermine the impact of support services.

 Expectancy: Set up expectations of a reasonable outcome and foster a sense of hope – the situation is manageable.
 There are do-able things that can be found.

 - changed physical conditions – accommodation, work and important relationships.